 ...according to what I'm hearing.

-: Jason made his Major League debut Thursday night, going 1.0 innings, yielding 1 hit and no runs, while striking out 1 and issuing a walk.
+Update: Jason made his Major League debut Thursday night, going 1.0 innings, yielding 1 hit and no runs, while striking out 1 and issuing a walk.
 [Box Score]

 ...When he does debut, he will be the 25th former 49er to play in the Majors, and the fourth former player to be called up this season, joining Paul McAnulty (Padres), Chad Bentz (Marlins) and Abe Alvarez (Red Sox).
 McAnulty made his debut last month, while Bentz and Alvarez each played last season.
 Triple-A All-Star Jeff Liefer, a six-year Major League veteran, is also on the cusp of returning to the Show with the Indians...